Rust-Wellcome/labwhere/presentation/slides.md

 - The first one is about **collaborative learning** ➡️ ➡️ ➡️; it was the key that helped us reach this milestone together.
 -	The second one is about the **effort** ➡️ ➡️ ➡️; by putting in small but consistent weekly efforts, we were able to make steady progress.
 -	Third is about **abstractions** ➡️ ➡️ ➡️; keeping our approach simple and light on abstractions helped us better understand and appreciate Rust’s core philosophy.
 -	And through it all, **learning together** ➡️ ➡️ ➡️ kept our motivation high, eventually inspiring us to contribute to open-source projects and keep the momentum going.
+Most importantly, we plan to apply collaborative learning into our work in PSD because we have found it to be quite effective in getting things through.

 We sincerely hope you’ve taken something away from this presentation — not just about Rust, but about the value of learning together as a group.
 That’s really been our main goal and the biggest takeaway from this journey.